payinsights/samples/README.md

     PM> Install-Package PI.SDK

-You can also install the Nuget Package from Visual Studio or Xamarin Studio IDEs.
+You can also install the Nuget Package from Visual Studio or Xamarin Studio IDEs, or just go to [http://www.nuget.org/packages/PI.SDK/](http://www.nuget.org/packages/PI.SDK/)

 **2. Get your ApplicationId, ApplicationSecret and CustomerId**